zdannar/resume/resume.md

   documentation for processes and systems deployment of product support environments.

-* Enhance, debug, patch and deployed updates and bug-fixes to Python based hosting management system(HMS).
+* Enhanced, debugged, patched and deployed updates and bug-fixes to Python based hosting management system(HMS).

 * Created an Web based automation system to allow QA Engineers to recreate